nataliepopescu/verifopt/PATTERNS.md

 </details>

-maybe?
+yes.

-- inlined `speak()` code is called, but prefaced by switch statement (across relevant Animal subsets)
+each `dyn_dp` function generates code similar to example (3), where comparisons are only between relevant subsets of the Animal trait.

 ### 9: different paths within same function